akka/akka/akka-docs/src/main/paradox/stream/operators/RestartSource/onFailuresWithBackoff.md

 **backpressures** during backoff and when downstream backpressures

-**completes** when the wrapped source completes or maxRestarts is reached
+**completes** when the wrapped source completes or `maxRestarts` are reached within the given time limit

 **cancels** when downstream cancels